nishsura/screenster/README.md

 ## Conclusion

-Screenster is a powerful and user-friendly screen-sharing application designed for high-resolution sharing and real-time communication.
+ScreenApp is a powerful and user-friendly screen-sharing application designed for high-resolution sharing and real-time communication.
 By leveraging modern web technologies and deployment platforms, it provides a seamless experience for users to collaborate, watch videos, and conduct remote meetings.
 The use of MongoDB ensures scalable and flexible data storage, making the application robust and efficient.

-Developed by Nish Sura, Screenster aims to bring people closer by providing a reliable and high-quality screen-sharing experience.
+Developed by Nish Sura, ScreenApp aims to bring people closer by providing a reliable and high-quality screen-sharing experience.
 Feel free to explore, share your screen, and connect with others seamlessly.